Kholoud22/CustomerInquiry/README.md

 ## Backend Project
 - Inside backend/CustomerSupport folder
-- set CustomerSupport.sln to be your startup project then click ctrl+f5 to build it
+- set CustomerSupport.sln to be your startup project then run (ctrl+f5)
 - The Project has UnitTesting using XUnit we can run test from Test tab in visual studio

 **Note**